hydroshare/hydroshare/docs/contributing.rst

 We may suggest some changes or improvements or alternatives.
 Below is a list of best practices that will help expedite the process of accepting developer code into the master branch:

-- A reference to the corresponding issue in the description of the pull request.
+- Creating an issue to pair your pull request with
-- Create an issue to pair your pull request with
+- Including a reference to the corresponding issue in the description of the pull request
-- Write tests
+- Writing unit and functional tests to compliment the feature or bugfix code you've written
-- Follow the `PEP8 style guide`_
+- Following the `PEP8 style guide`_
 - Writing `clear and concise commit messages` to help code reviewers

 .. _PEP8 style guide: https://www.python.org/dev/peps/pep-0008/